 Current Theme & Topics

 Each year, National History Day® frames students’ research within a historical theme.
 The theme is chosen for broad application to world, national, or state history and its relevance to ancient history or to the more recent past.
-The 2020-2021 theme is "Communication in History: The Key to Understanding.”
+The 2021-2022 theme is "Debate & Diplomacy in History: Successes, Failures, and Consequences.”
 The American Heritage Center has selected a wide variety of digitized materials from its vast collection of primary sources that can assist you with your History Day projects.

 Need research help?
 Not finding what you’re looking for?
 Contact the University of Wyoming’s American Heritage Center at firstname.lastname@example.org.
 The AHC is happy to assist you.

 Keep an eye out for more topics to come!